Charles J. Siragusa

-Charles J. Siragusa (born 1947) is a senior United States district judge of the United States District Court for the Western District of New York.
+Charles Joseph Siragusa (born August 10, 1947) is a senior United States district judge of the United States District Court for the Western District of New York.

 Education and career

 Siragusa received his Bachelor of Arts degree from Le Moyne College in 1969 and his Juris Doctor in 1976 from Albany Law School.
 Siragusa served as an Assistant District Attorney in Monroe County from 1977 to 1992 where he rose to the rank of First Assistant District Attorney.

-During his time as First Assistant District Attorney, Siragusa successfully prosecuted Arthur Shawcross, also known as The Genesee River Killer.
+During his time as first assistant district attorney, Siragusa successfully prosecuted Arthur Shawcross, also known as The Genesee River Killer.
 Shawcross had killed eleven victims starting in 1988 before his capture less than two years later in January 1990.
-Shawcross died November 10, 2008 while serving a life sentence.
+Shawcross died November 10, 2008, while serving a life sentence.

 Siragusa also successfully prosecuted Frank Sterling for the 1988 murder of Viola Manville.
 After Sterling’s conviction, but before sentencing, a group of teenagers went to Siragusa and told him that a man named Mark Christie had bragged about killing Manville.
 They later said that they felt "bullied" by Siragusa, who dismissed their claims without taking them seriously.
 Sterling was released in 2010, after serving nearly twenty years of a life sentence "because of new evidence — including DNA — pointing to Christie."